 Attendance allowance is designed for those with a severe disability who require someone to look after them.
-This can contribute towards care costs e.t.c though will not cover a full time carers wage.
-It is also designed for those of state pension age and older so may replace some other benefits that you may be receiving.
+This can contribute towards care costs, e.t.c though will not cover a full-time carers wage.
+It is also designed for those of state pension age and older, so it may replace some other benefits that you may be receiving.

-A typical payment will be between £60 - £89.60 though may be higher if certain criteria and requirements are met.
+A typical payment will be between £60 - £89.60 though it may be higher if specific criteria and requirements are met.

 Practical Help For Attendance Allowance (AA) Applications

-Often those who need attendance allowance (AA) are either unware they can receive it or do not have the mental capacity to apply for it.
-As such the Disability Support Project offer a more practical level of support with attendance allowance applications for the applicant or carer with the following services:
+Often those who need attendance allowance (AA) are either unaware they can receive it or do not have the mental capacity to apply for it.
+As such, the Disability Support Project offer a more practical level of support with attendance allowance applications for the applicant or carer with the following services:

 Attendance Allowance - Eligibility

-To be eligible for attendance allowance (AA) you will need to meet the following criteria and have reached state pension age:
+To be eligible for attendance allowance (AA), you will need to meet the following criteria and have reached the state pension age:

 Your disability is severe enough for you to need help caring for yourself or someone to supervise you, for your own or someone else’s safety.

-You have needed that help for at least 6 months (unless you’re terminally ill).
+You have needed that help for at least six months (unless you’re terminally ill).

 You will also need to meet the following: